North India

-Definitions
+Northern Region/Zone

-Different authorities and sources define North India differently.
+The terms 'North Zone,' 'North Region,' or 'Northern Cultural Zone' are used by various ministries of the Government of India to refer to the northernmost administrative division of the country, whether one of four or six.
+These terms are distinct from 'North India,' which refers to a much larger geo-cultural region.

 Government of India definitions

 The Northern Zonal Council is one of the advisory councils, created in 1956 by the States Reorganisation Act to foster interstate co-operation under the Ministry of Home Affairs, which included the states of Chandigarh, Delhi, Haryana, Himachal Pradesh, Jammu and Kashmir, Ladakh, Punjab and Rajasthan.

 The Ministry of Culture established the North Culture Zone in Patiala, Punjab on 23 March 1985.
 It differs from the North Zonal Council in its inclusion of Uttarakhand and the omission of Delhi.

-In contrast, the Geological Survey of India (part of the Ministry of Mines) included Uttar Pradesh and Delhi in its Northern Region, but excluded Rajasthan and Chandigarh, with a regional headquarters in Lucknow.
+The Geological Survey of India (part of the Ministry of Mines) in its Northern Region, included Uttar Pradesh and Delhi, but excluded Rajasthan and Chandigarh, with a regional headquarters in Lucknow.

-Wider definition
+Colloquial definitions of Northern Region/Zone

 Indian press definition

 The Hindu newspaper puts Bihar, Delhi and Uttar Pradesh related articles on its North pages.
-Articles in the Indian press have included the states of Bihar, Gujarat, Jharkhand, Madhya Pradesh, and West Bengal in North India as well.
+Articles in the Indian press have included the states of Bihar, Gujarat, Jharkhand, Madhya Pradesh, and West Bengal in North as well.